 - Chlorosis – Chlorosis, an iron deficiency, is common in rhododendrons and causes leaves to turn from a rich dark green to a light green or even yellow.
 New leaves may even emerge completely yellow.
 Chlorosis becomes a problem when the soil pH is 7.0 or higher.
 Amending the soil with sulfur and providing an iron fertilizer will help correct the problem.

 - Fungal dieback – Many different fungi cause a disease known as dieback.
 Leaves and the terminal portion of branches wilt and eventually die back.
 Soil that is infected, heavy rain and splashing water will spread fungi that enter the bush through weak areas.
 Cut off all infected areas and destroy them.
-Spray copper sulfate fungicide after blooming and repeat at least two more times in 2-week intervals.
+Spray copper sulfate fungicide after blooming and repeat at least two more times in two-week intervals.